Crypto Adoption Around the World: Madagascar

 Microfinance and fintech services are growing rapidly, thanks in part to World Bank-supported projects promoting digital financial services.
 Cryptocurrency could further enhance microloans and digital accounts, providing people with decentralized, accessible financial services even in areas with limited internet infrastructure.

 Fintech solutions are beginning to offer tools that may, in the future, include crypto-compatible services to empower unbanked populations in Madagascar.
+This is particularly important given that about 63% of Madagascar’s population lives in rural areas with limited access to traditional banking.

 5. Remittances and Cross-Border Transactions

 If adopted more widely, they could reduce transaction fees and delays, directly benefiting Malagasy families reliant on remittance income.
+Cross-border remittances using crypto could save families significant amounts annually.

-The Cryptocurrencies market in Madagascar is projected to grow by 11.34% (2024-2028) resulting in a market volume of US$1838.00 thousand in 2028.
+The cryptocurrency market in Madagascar is projected to grow by 12.75% annually (2025-2026), resulting in a market volume of $5.6 million in 2026.

 Benefits of Cryptocurrency Integration in Madagascar

 Integrating cryptocurrency in Madagascar could offer new financial opportunities for people without access to traditional banking.
-Some of the benefits of crypto adoption in Madagascar are as follows;
+Some of the benefits of crypto adoption in Madagascar are as follows:

 1. Improved Financial Inclusion